guzzle/RingPHP/docs/futures.rst

 Cancelling
 ----------

 Futures can be cancelled if they have not already been dereferenced.
-Cancelling a future will prevent the future from executing the dereference function.

 Guzzle-Ring futures are typically implemented with the ``GuzzleHttp\Ring\Future\BaseFutureTrait``.
 This trait provides the cancellation